MStarmans91/WORC/README.md

 ## Disclaimer
 This package is under heavy development.
 We try to thoroughly test and evaluate every new build and function, but bugs can off course still occur.
-Please contact us through the channels below if you find any and we will try to fix them as soon as possible.
+Please create an issue on Github or contact us through the channels below if you find any.
+We will try to fix them as soon as possible.

 ### Documentation

-For more information, see our Github Wiki.
+More detailed information can be found in the Wiki on this Github repository.

 Alternatively, you can generate the documentation by checking out the master branch and running from the root directory: